multiwavelength/gleam/README.md

 ### Plots

-If plotting is enabled, **gleam** produces two types of figures: an figure showing the entire spectrum with zoom-ins on the emission line fits.
+If plotting is enabled, **gleam** produces two types of figures: a figure showing the entire spectrum with zoom-ins on the emission line fits.
 The second type of plots are focused on each line fit.
 Areas masked by sky are shaded gray for clarity.

 - Spectrum plot with the fitted lines overlaid: "linefits.Sample.Setup.Pointing.SourceNumber.png"
 - Spectrum plot zooming in on Halpha and NII1: "linefits.Sample.Setup.Pointing.SourceNumber.Ha.NII1.png"